The Hunter School of Music offers private lessons in:

 Piano, Guitar, Ukulele, Mandolin, Flute, Theory, and Composition.

 Depending on age and ability, you can choose from a 30 minute, 45 minute, or 60 minute weekly private lesson.
-Private lessons are available to anyone from 5 years old through adults, beginners, intermediate, or advanced.
+Private lessons are available to anyone from 5 years old through adults (no age limit), beginners, intermediate, or advanced.
 Our instructors have several years experience teaching children in schools, college classes, and individual and group lessons to all ages and abilities.
 You may read about each instructor’s background and their teaching philosophy under the “Meet the Instructors” tab.

 Lessons are taught:

 - Monday-Friday 2:00pm-8:00pm*

 *Earlier or later times are available upon special request.

 “Can’t say enough positive things about Amy and her school!
 My daughter just loves her and loves her cute little group class.
 She is only 5 and knows so many great songs, can clap a perfect beat and understands basic concepts of music theory.

 I just really like Amy’s approach to teaching this vital information to children.
 Amy is calm, confident and just emits a great vibe that infects the entire school and all who participate.
 Looking forward to my daughter starting one on one piano lessons once Miss Amy says she is ready.

 ~Father of a group music class student, now private piano student, San Jose, CA, September 2017

 “My daughter takes both piano and guitar at HMS.
 She was a beginning student on both.
 Her instructors, Brian and Todd are absolutely amazing.
 They are unbelievable musicians and wonderful teachers, meeting her right where she is and pushing her forward.
 My daughter is not interested in doing recitals, but most students do them I believe.
 She absolutely loves her weekly lessons and has grown so much!
 We can’t say enough good things about them!”